chulminy/AE_ENVE_GEOE_121/README.md

 |HW 08|Module 01 ~ Module 07, 09, 11|July 18|July 28|

 * Students can start homework assignments anytime if they are visible in the MATLAB Grader.
-* Each homework assignments will be closed at 11:45pm on its second due date (NOT 11:59pm).
-You CANNOT submit your work after the second due date.
-Please submit your work 30 minutes earlier.

 ## Communication
 **All communication will be made through LEARN but all information related to the course will be posted on this course website.** Students are responsible for checking the course website regularly.
 LEARN will be only used for announcements and online Q&A discussions.